bollu/bollu.github.io/README.md

 - $h_e(m) \equiv d h_v(m)  = h_v(b) - h_v(r) = 10 - 3 = +7$
 - $h_e(c) \equiv d h_v(c)  = h_v(g) - h_v(b) = 4 - 10 = -6$

-More conceptually, we have created an _operator_ called $d$ which takes functions defined on vertices to functions defined on edges, which uses the boundary map on the edges to "lift" a function on the vertices to a function on the edges.
+More conceptually, we have created an _operator_ called $d$ (the **coboundary operator**) which takes functions defined on vertices to functions defined on edges.
+This uses the boundary map on the edges to "lift" a function on the vertices to a function on the edges.
 It does so by assigning the "potential difference" of the vertices to the edges.

 - $d: (V \rightarrow \mathbb R) \rightarrow (E \rightarrow \mathbb R)$
 - $d(h_v) \equiv h_e$, $h_e(e) \equiv \sum_i \alpha_i f(v_i)$ where $\partial_{EV} e = \sum_i \alpha_i v_i$